 Movies, TV shows, online dating games, etc., all tell us to rely on our own feelings.
 We are told to chase after the romantic, the happy, and the epic.
 When these feelings are gone, dating and marriage should come to an end as well.
 But is that true?
 What view of romantic relationships does the Bible prescribe?

 A thought came to my mind one day: Why not learn from godly couples in the Bible to find out God’s thinking?

-Let me share what I have learned from five couples in the Bible.
+Let me share what I have learned from five relationships in the Bible.

 Rebekah was from the same tribe as Abraham.
 She was selected by Abraham’s servant as a bride for Isaac (Abraham’s son) after the servant sought the Lord in prayer.
 Here I see a very important principle for relationships: choose a spouse from among God’s people.
 This choice is not random, nor should it be based on feelings—it should be the result of faithful prayer.
 If we get involved with unbelievers, we will have to deal with the differences in beliefs and values, or worse, we might follow the other person’s religious traditions and abandon God and His teaching.